Charley Boorman: Theatre show

 In 2007, Boorman appeared on stage in Newcastle upon Tyne at the Tyne Theatre.
 The 'evening with' style show then went on a tour around the UK and Ireland in 2010.
 Around this time Boorman revealed he had testicular cancer.
 Caught early, he had a testicle removed and has since been a supporter of Movember.
 Boorman was given the all-clear, but continued telling audiences across the country about his ordeal, encouraging more men to be aware and get checked out early if there was any concern.
 In 2011, the Charley Boorman Live show toured the UK and Ireland again, following a similar format to the first tour but without support acts.

 Boorman also began promoting African Adventures, which are commercial 17-day BMW motorcycle trips across Africa.
 Taking 50 riders from Cape Town to Victoria Falls, Boorman used various technologies to help promote the trip, including a GPS satellite tracking device allowing people to follow the trip day by day.

 Charity work

 Boorman has supported the United Nations Children's Fund (UNICEF) since 2004, carrying out a number of visits to UNICEF projects, which have been noted in his television programmes Long Way Round, Long Way Down and By Any Means.
 In 2009, Boorman was made president of Dyslexia Action; he is dyslexic.
 Boorman has been on many visits to Dyslexia Action's regional centres and was involved in the charity's appeal "It's ME!".
 He also supported its school initiative "P4L" (Partnership for Literacy).
-Boorman recently participated in a live web chat for the charity where he answered questions about his dyslexia and his various adventures.
+Boorman participated in a live web chat for the charity where he answered questions about his dyslexia and his various adventures.

 In 2009, Boorman went to Helmand Province, Afghanistan and visited troops.
 Kandahar and Bastion were the two key camps he visited, just before Christmas.